-Dr. Robyn Stella, Gardner-Webb University
+-Dr. Robyn Stella, Gardner-Webb University

 One of the greatest challenges for any organization is having too many goals.
 Exceptional execution starts with narrowing your focus and clearly identifying what must be done, because without this necessary perspective, no other achievement really matters.
-Once a Wildly Important Goal is established throughout a school, administrators, staff, and students can exert more of their effort towards achieving their most important objective together.
+Once a Wildly Important Goal® is established throughout a school, administrators, staff, and students can exert more of their effort toward achieving their most important objective together.

-A Leadership Notebook helps students track their personal academic data as well as set goals and consistently track their progress, giving them the ability to “course-correct” at any time.
-By tracking their progress, students learn to identify strengths and weaknesses, as well as key habits and learning patterns They can then use this knowledge to develop new goals and practice new skills.
+The Leadership Notebook® helps students track their personal academic data as well as set goals and consistently track their progress, giving them the ability to “course-correct” at any time.
+By tracking their progress, students learn to identify strengths and weaknesses, as well as key habits and learning patterns.
+They can then use this knowledge to develop new goals and practice new skills.
 Leadership Notebooks also allow students to see growth over time, encouraging them to identify their own learning methods, reinforce a growth mindset, increase their confidence, and develop a sense of ownership for their education.